george24601/notes/python/misc.md

-list.append(elem) -- adds a single element to the end of the list.
-Common error: does not return the new list, just modifies the original. list.insert(index, elem) -- inserts the element at the given index, shifting elements to the right. list.extend(list2) adds the elements in list2 to the end of the list.
-Using + or += on a list is similar to using extend(). list.index(elem) -- searches for the given element from the start of the list and returns its index.
-Throws a ValueError if the element does not appear (use "in" to check without a ValueError). list.remove(elem) -- searches for the first instance of the given element and removes it (throws ValueError if not present) list.sort() -- sorts the list in place (does not return it).
-(The sorted() function shown later is preferred.) list.reverse() -- reverses the list in place (does not return it) list.pop(index) -- removes and returns the element at the given index.
-Returns the rightmost element if index is omitted (roughly the opposite of append()).

 You can also use for/in to work on a string.
 The string acts like a list of its chars, so for ch in s: print ch prints all the chars in a string

 A module is a file containing Python definitions and statements.
 The file name is the module name with the suffix .py appended.
 Within a module, the module’s name (as a string) is available as the value of the global variable __name__